Hereugo/typeracer-premium-UI/README.md

 # Easy to use!
 * Install the extension from the link above, once installed pin it to the list of extensions.
 * Now goto typeracer.com, and click the extension
-* Upload any image lower than 5 KB with ratios 1:1.
+* Upload any image lower than 5 MB with ratios 1:1 (optional, but the image will look bad if not).
 And click save.
 * Now the image should have changed to your image
 * Enjoy!